Farmers walks are one of the most effective and under-utilized exercises in the world.

 We can’t think of any other reason why so may people would completely overlook the farmers walk when programming strength training, either for themselves or for their clients.

-It is an incredible exercise and it should be practiced by people as regularly as possible.
+The farmers walk is an incredible exercise; it is good for building mass, for conditioning, for fixing posture, and more.
+They should be practiced by people as regularly as possible.

 For one thing, farmers walks give you experience doing something that you probably rarely encounter in your everyday life – carrying heavy objects by hand for long distances.